DonkeyPi/dpi_react/README.md

     - New cleanups get registered here
   - `Can trigger react state changes`
 - Build markup (from updated state)
-  - `State expected freezed during markup`
+  - `State expected fronzen during markup`
   - `This is the only place to read state`
   - This is the only place where APIs are called
   - The react API consist of use_XXXX imports